If you didn't find what you were looking for we'd still love to hear from you.

 How we collect feedback about Trusted Traders

 We want to make sure that Trusted Traders are dealing with customers in a way which meets the rules of the scheme.
-Trusted Traders are required to leave feedback cards and encourage customers to fill them in.
+Trusted Traders are required to leave a card giving you details of how to provide feedback online.

 How we deal with customer feedback